chee86j/empire_trail/README.md

 # Empire Trail

-Empire Trail is a lightweight, turn-based real-estate strategy game built with React, TypeScript, and Vite.
-Travel from city to city, evaluate property deals, manage your portfolio, and adapt to random events as you grow your bank balance.
+Empire Trail is a nostalgia-charged, turn-based real-estate odyssey built with React, TypeScript, and Vite.
+Channeling the adventurous spirit of Oregon Trail with a modern real estate twist, you’ll trek from city to city, negotiate high-stakes property offers, hire the right crew, and manage risk like a savvy pioneer-turned-broker.
+Every roll of the dice can turn a sleepy town into a boom market, every event card tests your instincts, and every decision shapes the legend of your empire-sized portfolio.

 ## Features
 - **City progression:** Advance the month as you loop through major U.S. cities.